-The big event is this Saturday and we wanted to give you some thoughts and tips to make it the best day of your year and maybe even a top 10 day of your life!
+The big event is Saturday, April 27th and we wanted to give you some thoughts and tips to make it the best day of your year and maybe even a top 10 day of your life!

 If you’d like to order an official, Festivus Games Athlete shirt (or an extra shirt) you can still do so by vising the link below.

-If you get the wrong shirt when you check in you may exchange it if our vendor receives it by November 1st and it’s never been worn.
+If you get the wrong shirt when you check in you may exchange it if our vendor receives it by May 15th and it’s never been worn.
 Please make sure you include your full name, ship to address and what style/size you need as a replacement.
-Replacement shirts will be shipped before Thanksgiving.
+Replacement shirts will be shipped by June 1st.

 C/O Festivus Games